Hakan1998/Masterthesis---Distributional-Random-Forest/README.md

 ### General Workflow

 After the initial preprocessing, we process each target variable individually, column by column.
 Each variable is then scaled, and the results for each target (ID) are calculated.
-First, the DDOP models are applied, together with point forecaster tuning for the LSx models, followed by the DRF and LXs models.
+First, the DDOP models are applied, together with point forecaster tuning for the LSx models, followed by the DRF and LSx models.

 This process is executed twice: first, we train the models using only the target variable and then on the entire dataset.
 During this, all results are collected in global tables.